cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 As you might guess, there is more than one implementation of the public key signature process described so far.
 Cosmos SDK supports the following digital key schemes for creating digital signatures:

 * [secp256k1](https://www.secg.org/sec2-v2.pdf), as implemented in the SDK's crypto/keys/secp256k1 package.
+This is the most common and is the same as Bitcoin.
 * [secp256r1](https://www.secg.org/sec2-v2.pdf), as implemented in the SDK's crypto/keys/secp256r1 package,
 * [tm-ed25519](https://ed25519.cr.yp.to/ed25519-20110926.pdf), as implemented in the SDK crypto/keys/ed25519 package.
 This scheme is supported only for the consensus validation.